-At all times we will work with affected parties to address your requirements in the access agreement.
+We will work with affected parties to address your requirements in the access agreement.

-Should we need to change our plans, in accordance with our agreement, we will notify all parties at least 48 hours prior to the planned date and outline the purpose of these changes.
+Should we need to change our plans, we will notify all parties in accordance with the agreed access agreement, which we propose would be a minimum of 48 hours prior to the planned date and outline the purpose of these changes.